Ace CSS Template

 Field Trips

-Field Trips are arranged during the summer and announced in advance.
+Field Trips are arranged during the summer and announced in May.
 Past field trips include visits to the Vedanta retreat center in Olema.
 The retreat center is owned and managed by the Vedanta Society in San Francisco.

 Description: